dnth/dnth/README.md

     </td>
     <td width="70%">
       <p><a href="https://dicksonneoh.com/portfolio/supercharging_yolov5_180_fps_cpu/" target="_blank" rel="noopener noreferrer">Supercharging YOLOv5: How I Got 182.4 FPS Inference Without a GPU.</a></p>
+      <p>Optimize YOLOv5 model for CPU inference using Neural Magic's SparseML and DeepSparse.
+Train on custom data, apply sparsification techniques like pruning and quantization, and achieve up to 180+ FPS on a CPU with only 4 cores.</p>
       <p>📅 June 7, 2022</p>
     </td>
   </tr>